-In some states it’s mandatory for employers to offer this and you may pay a small fee for this from payroll deductions.
+In some states it’s mandatory for employers to offer this.
+Employees may pay a small fee from payroll deductions.
 Your employer is generally the easiest and most cost-efficient way to get short-term disability insurance.

-The benefit period (or the amount of time you’ll receive benefits) for long term disability insurance is often a choice of five, 10, or 20 years, or even until you reach retirement age, depending on the plan.
+The benefit period, or the amount of time you’ll receive benefits, for long-term disability insurance is often a choice of 5, 10, or 20 years, or even until you reach retirement age, depending on the plan.
 In general, the longer the benefit period, the more you’ll pay in premiums.

 You may want to keep in mind, however, that a longer elimination period means that you would have to go without income for a longer period of time, and might need to have savings or other resources to cover living expenses.

 Each long-term disability insurance policy has different conditions for payout, diseases or pre-existing conditions that may be excluded, and various other conditions that make the policy more or less useful to an employee.
 Some policies, for example, will pay disability benefits if the employee is unable to work in his or her current profession.
 Others expect that the employee will take any job that the employee is capable of doing — that’s a big difference and could be consequential to the employee.